 RETENTION AND DISPOSAL OF CONSUMER REPORTS

-Background check results and all other hiring records (regardless of whether the applicant was hired or not) must be retained for one year after the records were made or after a personnel action was taken, whichever comes later (record retention requirements may be longer in certain circumstances, such as for educational institutions and federal contractors).
+Background check results and all other hiring records (regardless of whether the applicant was hired or not) must be retained for one year after the documents were made or after a personnel action was taken, whichever comes later (record retention requirements may be more extended in certain circumstances, such as for educational institutions and federal contractors).
 If the applicant or employee files a charge of discrimination, you must maintain the records until the case is concluded.

-After the retention period has lapsed, you must securely dispose of the background check results report and any information you gathered from it.
+After the retention period has lapsed, you must securely dispose of the background check results report and any information you gathered.
 That can include burning, pulverizing, or shredding paper documents and disposing of electronic information so that it can’t be read or reconstructed.

 Q&A – BACKGROUND CHECKS

-What If There Is a Mistake on the Credit History Portion of a Background Check?
+What If There Is a Mistake in the Credit History Portion of a Background Check?

-The applicant has specific rights outlined in the summary of rights, which must be provided to the background check subject.
+The applicant has specific rights outlined in the summary of righteousness, which must be provided to the background check subject.
 This is specified in the Fair Credit Reporting Act (FCRA).
-The applicant, employer, or whoever is requesting the background check should inquire and investigate it.
+Therefore, the applicant, employer, or whoever is requesting the background check should inquire and investigate it.

 Do I Need a “Release” Form from the Subject of the Background Check?

-You should obtain a release from any person of a background check.
-Be sure to keep a copy of a signed release form for your files.
-Also, be sure the background check subject receives a “Summary of Rights” required by the Fair Credit Reporting Act with their copy of the signed release form.
+You should obtain a release from any person for a background check.
+Keep a copy of a signed release form for your files.
+Also, be sure the background check subject receives a “Summary of Rights” required by the Fair Credit Reporting Act with a copy of the signed release form.